mainmatter/mainmatter.com/src/calendar/2023-06-15-embereurope-dublin.md

 ---

-The second Ember Europe meetup of 2023 is happening on June 15th and is hosted by Intercom at their Dublin's office.
+The second Ember Europe meetup of 2023 is happening on June 15th and is hosted by Intercom at their Dublin office.
 The Ember Europe meetup series brings together the Ember community from all of Europe once a quarter.
 The meetup is organized by Mainmatter and Intercom.